jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_gemini2.5pro.md

 Evaluate draft against matrix optimization criteria:

 **Problem 1:** [Specific weakness]
-- Impact on "Likes" signal: [How this reduces broad appeal]
+- Impact on "Engagement" signal: [How this reduces broad appeal]
-- Impact on "Money" signal: [How this reduces conversion]
+- Impact on "Impact" signal: [How this reduces reader connection depth]
 - Optimization target: [Which signal this fix prioritizes]

 **Problem 2:** [Specific weakness]
-- Impact on "Likes" signal: [How this reduces broad appeal]
+- Impact on "Engagement" signal: [How this reduces broad appeal]
-- Impact on "Money" signal: [How this reduces conversion]
+- Impact on "Impact" signal: [How this reduces reader connection depth]
 - Optimization target: [Which signal this fix prioritizes]

 **Fix Prioritization:** [Based on current phase and quadrant directive, which problem fix is higher priority?]